ROI of AI and Digital Transformation: Calculation Guide for Swiss SMEs 2026

 AI-robotised process:

-1. AI-OCR reads and automatically extracts data from all invoices (scanned paper, PDF, image).
+- AI-OCR reads and automatically extracts data custom project scope, PDF, image).

 Accounting Robotisation ROI for a 50-Person SME

-• Fully loaded cost of an accountant in Switzerland: CHF 65 to CHF 90/hour.
+- Fully loaded cost of an accountant in Switzerland: custom project scope to custom project scope/hour.

 Add indirect benefits: fewer data entry errors, shorter closing cycles, better real-time cash visibility.